haved/DafCompiler/DafLinker/Linker.md

-    -X --help:              Print list of linker types -X <link_type> --help:  Print help for specific linker type -X <link_type> <exec>:  Set the linker type and what program to use -x <arg>                Pass a single arg to the linker
+    -X --help:              Print list of linker types -X <link_type> --help:  Print help for specific linker type -X <link_type> <exec>:  Set the linker type and what program to use -x <arg>:               Pass a single arg to the linker -h --help:              Show this help page
 ```

 Note that also library files can be registered as object files.